jbrzozoski/Sparkplug/client_libraries/javascript/sparkplug-client/README.md

         to distiguish between 'dcmd' (device commands) and 'ncmd' (node commands).
 Renamed 'rebirth' event to 'birth'.
 Updated dependency versions and removed bytebuffer as a dependency.
+* 3.1.0 Added support for payload compression/decompression with DEFLATE
+        and Gzip algorithms, added logging with Winston to replace console logging, and other minor bug fixes.

 ## License